Gurobi/gurobi-optimods/docs/source/mods/line-optimization.rst

             2     new24_B     600     100     6
             3     new29_B     600     100     5
           >>> linepath_data.head(4)
-                linename   edgeSource  edgeTarget
-            0     new9_B     9          8
-            1     new9_B     8          6
+            linename	capacity	fixCost	operatingCost
+            0	new7_B	600	15	3
+            1	new15_B	600	15	2
-            2     new9_B     6          2
+            2	new23_B	600	15	6
-            3     new9_B     2          1
+            3	new31_B	600	15	6
-          >>> node_data
+          >>> demand_data.head(4)
             source	target	demand
-            0     1     2        1
+            0	1	2	5
-            1     1     3        1
+            1	1	3	5
-            2     1     4        5
+            2	1	4	25
-            3     1     5        2
+            3	1	5	10
           >>> frequencies = [1,3]

-      Note that the output shown above only contains the information that is required for computation.
       For the example we used data of the Sioux-Falls network.
 It is not considered as a realistic one.
 However, this network can be found on different websites when considering traffic problems (originally by Hillel Bar-Gera http://www.bgu.ac.il/~bargera/tntp/).
 We added a set of line routes.
+      Note that the output shown above contains some additional information that is not required for computation, for example the property length in the edge data.
-      The data contain additional information, for example ``posx`` and ``posy`` in the ``node_data`` which is not used for computation.
-It can be used to visualize the network as done below.
+      Also, ``posx`` and ``posy`` in the ``node_data`` is not used for computation.
+But it can be used to visualize the network as done below.
-      It is possible to add further information in the data for example to be able to define additional constraints in the model.
       It is important that all data is consistant.
 For example, ``edgeSource``, ``edgeTarget`` in the ``linepath_data`` must correspond to a ``number`` in the node_data.
 The same holds for ``source`` and ``target`` in ``edge_data`` and ``demand_data``.